About stress in life

 We can also experience stress reactions long after a severe event has occurred.
 This is known as post-trauma stress reaction, even though there is no longer any identifiable threat.

-These examples above show complex and challenging situations in life that give rise to psychological and physical suffering.
-We may need the help of a psychologist or psychotherapist to change and move forward towards improved health and well-being.
+These examples above show complex and challenging situations in life that give rise to psychological and physical suffering where we may need help to be able to change and move forward towards improved health and well-being.